 Aaaaaaaand the jumpsuit train continues with this adorable velvet number.
 It absolutely screamed holiday party to me.
 Unfortunately, I didn’t get the chance to wear it anywhere.
 But I wish I did.

 I was immediately impressed with the luxe texture of this sweater- it was super chunky and warm, but in a cropped silhouette that didn’t drown me.
 It would definitely keep you warm, but also look really tailored.

 All in all, This has been by far my favorite subscription clothing service.
 If you shop at Banana Republic already, have an office job that requires nice workwear, or just enjoy the style of these items without the commitment of keeping them, I highly recommend you try it out for yourself!

-If you are interested in trying out Banana Republic’s Style Passport, you can sign up here.
+If you are interested in trying out Banana Republic’s Style Passport (and getting $20 off your first month!) you can sign up here.

 Until next time,

 This post may contain affiliate links.
 We may receive a commission for purchases made through these links, however, I only share products I know and love.